About Us

 What if my Child is Grinding His or Her Teeth?

 Children often grind their teeth when their teeth are erupting.
 This is not uncommon, nor is it a problem if it is mild.
-However, more severe cases can lead to a malocclusion.
+However, in more severe cases the child can develop a malocclusion.
 Malocclusion generally leads to a need for Orthodontics or the child can develop TMJ problems.
-If you have any concerns about your child's grinding of teeth, be sure to have Your dentist check for signs of excessive wear so a simple cure can be used to prevent serious problems.
+If you have any concerns about your child's Bruxism, be sure to have Your dentist check for signs of excessive wear so that treatment options can be discussed and implemented to prevent serious problems.

 What about Bruxism in Adults?